 Loans to each sector as a share of total lending to households and operating companies.
 Quarterly data.
-Source: Central Bank of Iceland.
+Source: Central Bank of Iceland

 IX-7

 D-SIB default ratios

-Non-performing loans; i.e., loans past due by over 90 days, frozen or deemed unlikely to be paid (cross-default method) Loans in default; i.e., loans past due by over 90 days (facility level) Parent companies, book value.
-EBA definition for non-performing loans used from 2018 onwards (orange).
+Parent companies, book value.
+EBA definition for non-performing loans used from 2018 onwards (red).
 According to the cross-default method, all of a borrower's loans are considered non-performing if one loan is frozen or in arrears by 90 days or more, or if the borrower is deemed unlikely to pay their obligations when due.
-Annual data Q1 data for 2021 Source: Central Bank of Iceland.
-IX-8
+Annual data.
+Q1 data for 2022.
+Source: Central Bank of Iceland.